GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

     names; you will use them in later steps.

 1. Remove the default network, unless it's being used by other resources.
-1. Open Cloud Shell and configure the gcloud session with settings that are used by the Forseti installer:
+1. Open Cloud Shell and configure the gcloud session; these settings will be used by the Forseti installer:

         gcloud config set project [PROJECT_ID]
         gcloud config set compute/region [REGION_NAME]